pcal43/fastback/docs/faq.md

 But if you're running a server with a 200GB world, you're probably better off sticking with rsync (or whatever you're using).

+## I just turned it on and it's taking a while.
+I thought you said this thing was fast?

+The first time you back up, it's going to take a while to establish a 'base' snapshot.
+The *next* time you back up on top of that base, it will be a lot faster.

 ## Where are the backups stored?

 The backups are stored inside your world folder, in a secret directory called `.git`.
 You won't see any files